Hu-Wenchao/leetcode/README.md

 # leetcodeSolutions
-Solutions to leetcode problems.
-All the uploaded solutions are written using Python and tested in the leetcode website.
+Solutions to leetcode problems in python and cpp.